-Eaten across Croatia, and in many parts of South America and Europe, this salted cod recipe can be adapted to suit your taste.
+Eaten across Croatia and in many parts of South America and Europe, this salted cod recipe can be adapted to suit your taste.
 Add more garlic if you like, or change the ratio of bakalar to potatoes that suit your family.
-Just remember that you’ll need to start preparing the bakalar at least three days before you want to eat this dish – so set a little reminder in your calendar now so you do not forget.
+Just remember that you’ll need to start preparing the bakalar at least three days before you want to eat this dish – so set a little reminder in your calendar now, so you do not forget.

 Atlantic Cod is a fish species from the Northern Atlantic and is high in essential fatty acids.
 It’s very popular around the world as it has a mild flavor and dense flakey white flesh.

 Salted cod has been produced for over 500 years, since the time of the European discoveries of the New World.
-Before refrigeration, there was a need to preserve the cod; which led people to drying and salting techniques to preserve the cod.
-This is how the Bakalar recipe was born and generations later we are still eating it.
+Before refrigeration, there was a need to preserve the cod, which led people to drying and salting techniques to preserve the cod.
+This is how the Bakalar recipe was born, and generations later, we are still eating it.

-Where to Buy Salted Cod Fish?
+Where To Buy Salted Cod Fish?

 Did You Know?

 Dried cod and the dishes made from it are known by many different names, many of them derived from the root bacal.
-They are: bacalhau (Portuguese), bacalao (Spanish), bakaiļao (Basque), bacallà (Catalan), μπακαλιάρος, bakaliáros (Greek),baccalà (Italian), bakalar (Croatian), bakkeljauw (Dutch), “makayabu” (Central and East Africa).
+They are bacalhau (Portuguese), bacalao (Spanish), bakaiļao (Basque), bacallà (Catalan), μπακαλιάρος, bakaliáros (Greek),baccalà (Italian), bakalar (Croatian), bakkeljauw (Dutch), “makayabu” (Central and East Africa).
 Other names includeráktoguolli/goikeguolli (Sami), tørfisk/klippfisk/clipfish (Scandinavian), stokvis/klipvis (Dutch), saltfiskur (Icelandic), morue(French), saltfish (Caribbean), toe rag (UK), bakaljaw (Maltese), “labardan” (Russian).

-- 5 cloves of finely chopped garlic
+- 5 cloves garlic, chopped finely

 - Olive oil